yoyosource/BOTC-HomeBrew/Potion/Red/README.md

 Each night choose either 1) another alive player to receive this potion, or 2) break this potion; you might register as any character type or alignment and your potions as any other potion until dusk.

 ## ![](Potion%20of%20Terror/.image_big.png) [Potion of Terror](Potion%20of%20Terror)
 When this potion breaks, the storyteller announces it at dawn.
-When this happens for the 3rd time, evil wins.
+When this happens for the 3rd time, evil wins at dusk.